cds-snc/exploration-documentation/ExplorationSprintGuide.md

     *   Share the report for feedback
     *   This will likely take place in week 4 once the report is closer to completion

+### 12 Update internal kick-off deck

+At the beginning of Week 1 there will be an internal onboarding meeting with the Sprint Team.
+Update the [internal kick-off deck (internal link only)](https://docs.google.com/presentation/d/178a_IBodqR-5SFxYMwu0EWJMILRW2JE2MJBvn_K1ClU/edit) to include a description of the problem space and links to the various sprint artifacts, as well as make any necessary changes to the process.

 ## <span style="text-decoration:underline;">During Exploration</span>